YTTranscript Blog

 Learn how to use YouTube transcripts to study smarter — take notes faster, create flashcards, and never miss a key point from a lecture or tutorial.

-Free · No signup · Copy or download in seconds
+No signup · No extension · Copy or download as TXT, DOCX, PDF

 YouTube is one of the largest educational resources on the planet.
 Khan Academy, MIT OpenCourseWare, TED Talks, Crash Course, and thousands of independent educators have published millions of hours of free learning content.
 But watching a video passively — without good notes — means you'll forget most of it within a week.